bbgatch/portfolio/about.md

 permalink: /about/
 ---

-Thank you for visiting my blog!
+Thank you for visiting my analytics portfolio.
 This site was created with Jekyll and AWS.